pnsn/Ayahos/README.md

 # Getting Started

-PULSED consists of a collection of single-task-oriented module classes housed in `PULSED.module`, modified ObsPy data classes housed in `PULSED.data`, and pre-composed sequences of modules housed in `PULSED.sequences`.
-Supporting python methods are housed in `PULSED.util`
+PULSE consists of a collection of single-task-oriented module classes housed in `PULSE.module`, modified ObsPy data classes housed in `PULSE.data`, and pre-composed sequences of modules housed in `PULSE.sequences`.
+Supporting python methods are housed in `PULSE.util`

  Supporting methods